I am experiencing flu-like symptoms. What should I do?

 *This list is not all inclusive.
 Please consult your medical provider for any other symptoms that are severe or concerning.

-Call 911 if you have a medical emergency: If you have a medical emergency and need to call 911, notify the operator that you have or think you might have COVID-19.
-If possible, put on a cloth face covering that covers your nose and mouth to protect other people.
+Call 911 if you have a medical emergency: Notify the operator that you have or think you might have COVID-19.
+If possible, put on a mask or cloth face covering that covers your nose and mouth to protect other people.

 Remain calm and reassuring.